TTimo/doom3.gpl/README.md

 ### Back End Rendering of Stencil Shadows

-The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the “depth fail” method, a functionality commonly known as "Carmack's Reverse".
+The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the *depth fail* method, a functionality commonly known as "Carmack's Reverse".

 ### MayaImport

 The code for our Maya export plugin is included, if you are a Maya licensee you can obtain the SDK from Autodesk.

-## 2. LICENSE
+## 2. LICENSES

 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE